FYI: This site receives a small amount in commissions from affiliate links and third-party advertising.

 Knitting baby sweaters, cardigans and matinee jackets is one of my favourite things to do.
 They are usually made using one of the finer yarns (2, 3, or 4 ply), they are rather quick to knit and they can be just so beautiful!

-I cannot tell you how excited I was last week when my daughter-in-law finally asked me to make a few things for my grand-daughter.
+I cannot tell you how excited I was the first time my daughter-in-law finally asked me to make a few things for my grand-daughter.
 We are now up to grand-daughter #3 with grand-son #1 on the way!

-Michaela was so tiny - skinny but tall in proportion so at fifteen months old she was a size 0 around but needed a size 1 for length so she was either drowning in the jumpers you could buy for her or the sleeves and body are too short!
+Michaela (my eldest grand-daughter) was so tiny - skinny but tall in proportion so at fifteen months old she was a size 0 around but needed a size 1 for length.
+She was either drowning in the jumpers you could buy for her or the sleeves and body are too short!

 Grandma to the rescue!

 That is the beauty of knitting, you can make the garments pretty much any shape or size you want.
-Michaela is too old now for a matinee jacket, but I have two sweaters and a cardigan on the go as I speak.
+Michaela is way too old now for a matinee jacket, but I ham knitting two sweaters and a cardigan for her soon to arrive baby brother as I type.

 Pick the wool to suit the purpose.